cookies on oviahealth.com

 Plan for the worst, but expect the best

 Life can sometimes take some unexpected twists.
 It’s important to be as prepared as possible for the worst.
 Talk to your provider about your specific health conditions to get a better understanding of what could happen during labor and postpartum.
 Ask questions about what you can expect physically and emotionally during those first 40 days and what are common warning signs.
-Once you have a clearer picture of what to expect during labor, make a plan for each emergency scenario and clearly talk through it with your primary support person so they can advocate for your needs and wants.
+Know what emergency or after-hours numbers you can call to talk to your OB provider, and the closest ER that has care for postpartum patients.

 The bottom line